truonghm/vietnam-districts/README.md

 ﻿# vietnam-districts

-crawling districts data from Wikipedia and find coordinates using geopy.
+crawl Vietnamese districts data from Wikipedia and find coordinates using geopy.